Project-LetsChat/LetsChat/CODE_OF_CONDUCT.md

 should join an organization whose primary goal is to fight for those causes.

+Political discussions are permitted only when directly related to software freedom, digital rights, or government tech policy.

 ## 3. Actions Define Us

 People should not be prejudged because of their race, ethnicity,